-Number of Persons

-No. of Bedrooms Maximum
+No. of Bedrooms Minimum Maximum

-Studio 2
+0 1 1

-1 2
+1 1 2

-2 4
+2 2 4

-3 6
+3 3 6

-4 8
+4 5 8

-5 10
+5 7 10

-These standards regarding the maximum number of persons who will occupy a unit will be applied within the restraints of financial solvency and program stability.
+These standards regarding the minimum and maximum number of persons who will occupy a unit will be applied within the restraints of financial solvency and program stability.
 Assignments of families within the unit ranges indicated above will be determined by the Agent based on individual family needs.
-When it is found that the size of the dwelling is no longer suitable for the family in accordance with these standards, the family will be required to transfer when the appropriate size unit becomes available within Westhaven Park.
+When it is found that the size of the dwelling is no longer suitable for the family in accordance with these standards, the family will be required to transfer when the appropriate size unit becomes available.